NLPatVCU/medaCy/README.md

 # :star2: Features
-- Highly predictive, shared-task dominating out-of-the-box [trained models](/examples/README.md#utilizing-pre-trained-ner-models) for medical named entity recognition.
+- Highly predictive, shared-task dominating out-of-the-box trained models for medical named entity recognition.
 - Customizable pipelines with detailed development instructions and documentation.
-- Direct integration with free, open-source annotation tools such as [BRAT](http://brat.nlplab.org/).
-- Allows the designing of replicable NLP systems for reproducing results and encouraging the distribution of models whilst still maintaining data privacy.
+- Allows the designing of replicable NLP systems for reproducing results and encouraging the distribution of models whilst still allowing for privacy.
 - Active community development spearheaded and maintained by [NLP@VCU](https://nlp.cs.vcu.edu/).

 ## :thought_balloon: Where to ask questions

-MedaCy is actively maintained by  [@AndriyMulyar](https://github.com/AndriyMulyar) and [@CoreySutphin](https://github.com/CoreySutphin).
+MedaCy actively maintained by  [@AndriyMulyar](https://github.com/AndriyMulyar) and [@CoreySutphin](https://github.com/CoreySutphin).
 The best way to receive immediate responses to any questions is to raise an issue.
 See how to formulate a good issue or feature request in the [Contribution Guide](/CONTRIBUTING.md).